tarantool/doc/doc/reference/reference_lua/pub-sub.rst

     notification

-        A notification is a message created by one side to inform about the occurence of the event and describe it to other components.
+        A notification is a message created by one side to inform about the occurrence of the event and describe it to other components.

 The pub/sub pattern is associated with subscriptions.